How Can a Firewall Affect or Improve the Security of Your Business Website?

 The term firewall is common enough.
 You’ve probably heard it mentioned several times before.
-However, unless you’re in the IT line or heavily invested in technology, there’s still more to understand how the workings of firewall and what it actually does for you and your business.
+However, unless you’re in the IT line or heavily adept in technology, there’s still more to understand how the workings of firewall and what it actually does for you and your business.

 A firewall is a safety mechanism which helps to protect your computers, especially within a large organization where valuable data could easily be corrupted if the proper precautions are not in place to keep it safe.
 Firewalls are very important to these large organizations.
 Very important.

 Picture this scenario.
-You’re in a company with about 300 employees, Each of these employees will have their own work space and computer.
+You’re in a company with about 300 employees, each of these employees will have their own workspace and computer.
 This means the company has hundreds of computers on their hands, all of which have network cards that are connecting them to each other.
 On top of that, the company will also have one or more connections to the Internet through T1 or T3 lines.

 How Does a Firewall Work?